Back to Delaware

 What This Bill Does

-• Requires the Department of Safety and Homeland Security (DSHS) to create a Firearm Responsibilities Notice for gun purchasers.
+• Requires the Department of Safety and Homeland Security to create a Firearm Responsibilities Notice with information on legal duties and gun safety.

 Who It Names or Affects